 TeamCME proposes a 4-step process for this case-by-case evaluation:

 - The first step is for the medical examiner to get clearance from the prescribing provider.
 This applies to any medication where FMCSA guidelines suggest caution or disqualification.

 - The next step is for the driver to sign a statement stating they are not having side effects from the medication while driving.

 - Last of all, the medical examiner reviews the medications’ classification, intended effects, side effects, half-life, relative dosage, when taken, and how long the driver has been taking that medication.

 - Then the decision whether to certify the driver is made.

-Because medical examiners are not equal in their knowledge and attitude towards going the extra mile to help drivers, a driver who has been disqualified might find it a good idea to look for a medical examiner who knows how to use the medical guidelines to “steer” drivers thru the medical examination process.
-This is what TeamCME® clinics call a “Driver Helpful®” CDL physical.
+Because medical examiners are not equal in their knowledge and attitude towards helping drivers, a driver who has been disqualified might find it beneficial to look for a medical examiner who knows how to “steer” drivers thru the medical examination process.

 Learn About the Convenient & Cost-Saving Services TeamCME Provides to Drivers & Motor Carriers.